Here's the most important information you need to know for the 2014 Clagett Farm CSA Season.

 Things to bring when you pick up your share:

-Bags and containers to carry your vegetables.
-We do have some compostable plastic bags on site, and if you use them, please leave us about 10 cents per bag so that we can replenish when they run out.
+- Bags and containers to carry your vegetables.
+We do usually have some plastic bags on site, but it's always better to re-use your own.
 Some members bring a combination of plastic and reusable canvas bags.
 Large plastic clamshells (the kind that hold baby spinach in the grocery store) are also useful for carrying tomatoes, which bruise easily, and salad greens.

 Other things you can bring that we would love for the farm: